masterpaulo/wallet-test/README.md

 #### Error Handling
 - The general error handling of the app is handled on the Network layer.
 Specifically the `RequestLoader` implementation.
 See [RequestLoader.swift](/wallet-test/Services/RequestLoader.swift)
+- API Error response data are parsed into JSON objects directly, rather than having a pre-defined model structure for the data.
+This is to consider different forms of JSON data structure for errors from the API.
+These uncertainties cannot be determined before-hand so it is more convenient to have a dynamic JSON type which can access the entire data format for any useful information like error messages and error codes.
 - For the Main screen implementation, both sections (My Wallet, Histories) have their own separate request loader.
 They are implemented to each have independent states to manage events inclusively .
 For the error state of the sections, the app provides a reload function to demonstrate how each of them can handle state management for their scope only.
 - The request loader process the response and returns a specific error type to the View Model layer, which is then used to describe what event/actions to do with it.
 Like logging in the console, or displaying a message to the user, or also possibly show an alert, etc.